Brprb08/orbital-control-simulator/README.md

 I got interested in orbital mechanics after watching a few rocket launches and started digging into what actually happens after liftoff.
 I didn’t have a background in orbital physics or game development, so I used this project as a way to learn both.
 I wanted something that combined low-level systems, real-time performance, physics modeling, and 3D visualization.
 This led to me making a simulator that models real orbital behavior using a custom C++ physics engine, double-precision integration, and Unity-based rendering.
 The goal wasn’t just to visualize orbits.
 It was to understand and simulate them as accurately as possible.

 ---
 ## Capabilities & Features

-- Runtime placement of satellites with mass, radius, velocity, and direction
-- Add satellites at runtime via TLE input
-- Instant thrust maneuvers in multiple directions (prograde, radial, normal, etc.)
-- Real-time orbital decay via atmospheric drag modeling
+*All functionality operates live in runtime — no reloads or pre-processing.*

-- Continuously computes apogee, perigee, velocity, altitude, orbital period, inclination, eccentricity, semi-major axis, and RAAN
+1. Live computation of orbital parameters including apogee, perigee, velocity, altitude, period, inclination, eccentricity, semi-major axis, and RAAN
-- Time scaling from 1x to 100x for long-term simulations
-- GPU-predicted trajectories rendered using async RK4 integration (separate from live sim)
-- Dual camera modes (free roam and tracking)
+2. Real-time orbital decay via atmospheric drag modeling
+3. Instant thrust maneuvers in multiple directions (prograde, radial, normal, etc.)
-- Toggle between **Free Thrust** and early **Maneuver Node** system
+4. Toggle between Free Thrust and early Maneuver Node system
-- In Node mode:
+5. In Node mode:
    - Select burn direction (prograde, retrograde, radial, normal, etc.)
    - Setup a maneuver node and adjust its orbital position
    - Auto-execute burns when the satellite reaches the node
    - See updated orbital paths post-burn with color-coded trajectories (gray = old, blue = new)
+6. GPU-predicted trajectories rendered using async RK4 integration (separate from live sim)
+7. Runtime placement of satellites with mass, radius, velocity, and direction
+8. Add satellites at runtime via TLE input
+9. Time scaling from 1x to 100x for long-term simulations
+10. Dual camera modes (free roam and tracking)

 ---